-Apart enabling Auto Demand Response, the Cypress solution reduces the expense of ongoing building management.
-The building manager now has a visibility and control at his fingertips of temperatures throughout his facility.
-He can automatically calibrate the thermostats, reducing the need for staff to walk around responding to calls and adjusting temperature.
+Apart from enabling Auto Demand Response, the Cypress solution also reduces the expense of ongoing building management and maintenance.
+The maintenance personnel now have facility wide visibility and control at their fingertips.
+The thermostats can be automatically calibrated, reducing staff time required to respond to calls and adjust temperature.
 Troubleshooting can be performed remotely without the required presence of an employee at the tenant location.

-Many customers also achieve 10% reduction or more off their energy bills by improved zone control and occupancy override.
+Many customers also achieve 10% or more reduction off their energy bills by improved zone control and occupancy override.
 These functions provide HVAC comfort to tenants who work irregular hours, without the need to heat or cool an entire building.
 Most importantly, customers report that tenants are happier, more comfortable, and more likely to remain long-term satisfied building tenants.